The two defaults scenario for stressing credit portfolio loss distributions: Loss distributions conditional on defaults

-\begin{remark} \ \begin{enumerate} \item[(i)] By (\ref{tas_eq_cond_distr}) stressed portfolio loss distributions can be evaluated, conditional on the scenarios that single obligors have defaulted.
+\begin{samepage} \begin{remark} \ \begin{enumerate} \item[(i)] By (\ref{tas_eq_cond_distr}) stressed portfolio loss distributions can be evaluated, conditional on the scenarios that single obligors have defaulted.
 If, for instance, the portfolio Value-at-Risk changes dramatically when obligor $A$'s default is assumed, then one may find that the portfolio depends too strongly upon $A$'s condition. \item[(ii)] Equation (\ref{tas_eq_cond_distr}) reflects a write-off or special provision due to obligor $A$'s default.
 This is a consequence of the fact that on the right-hand side of the equation loss distributions of the shape $X + \widetilde{\mathcal{E}}_A$ appear, thus implying that losses $X$ are added to a loss socket $\widetilde{\mathcal{E}}_A$ caused by obligor $A$'s first default.
 However, usually in banks occurred losses are not taken into account for the determination of risk metrics (like quantiles as defined by \eqref{tas_eq_3}) but are deducted from the banks available capital buffer.
 In that sense (\ref{tas_eq_cond_distr}) does not appropriately reflect banks' practice. \item[(iii)] To deal with the issue observed in (ii), note that Theorem~\ref{tas_th_3} and Corollary~\ref{tas_co_1} also can be applied to the case $\mathcal{E}_A = 0$.
 In particular, dependencies within the portfolio are then still adequately reflected by obligor $A$'s conditional default intensity $p_A^S$.
-With $\mathcal{E}_A = 0$, then (\ref{tas_eq_cond_distr}) still holds, but the sector default intensities $\mu_k$ and the sector polynomials $\mathcal{Q}_k$ are slightly different to the case of obligor $A$ not being in default. \end{enumerate} \end{remark} While Theorem~\ref{tas_le_found} can be used to study the portfolio loss distributions conditional on any number of defaults, we confine ourselves in the following corollary and its consequences to considering only the case of two defaults as we already did in the proof of Theorem~\ref{tas_le_found}.
+While $\mathcal{E}_A = 0$ in Theorem~\ref{tas_th_3} effectively eliminates any impact of obligor $A$ on the unconditional portfolio loss distribution, \eqref{tas_eq_cond_distr} clearly demonstrates the impact of the dependence between $A$ and the rest of the portfolio on the conditional portfolio loss distribution. \end{enumerate} \end{remark} \end{samepage} While Theorem~\ref{tas_le_found} can be used to study the portfolio loss distributions conditional on any number of defaults, we confine ourselves in the following corollary and its consequences to considering only the case of two defaults as we already did in the proof of Theorem~\ref{tas_le_found}.
 The formulas for conditioning on three or more defaults can be derived in the same way as the formula for the case of two defaults.
 The cases of three or more defaults, however, are notationally and computationally much more inconvenient, presumably much less relevant for practice, and do not add much more theoretical insight compared to the case of two defaults. \begin{corollary}[Joint probability of default conditional on portfolio loss] \ \\ Adopt the setting and the notation of Corollary~\ref{tas_co_1}.
 Let $A(1) \not= A(2)$ denote two obligors who have been selected in advance.
 Assume that $x$ is an integer such that $\mathbb{P}_{\alpha}[X = x] > 0$.
 Then, in the CreditRisk$^+$ framework, the conditional joint probability of obligor $A(1)$'s and obligor $A(2)$'s default given that the portfolio loss $X$ assumes the value $x$ may be approximated by